-Get creative with your face painting kit and help transform the kids this Halloween!
+Get creative with your Halloween face paint and help transform the kids this Halloween!
 It might just be the easiest way to add some extra oomph to your costume.

 This look only requires black and white face paint- so is perfect if you have limited colours in your kit.
 You’ll also need a sponge and a small brush.
 Always remember to rinse your brush with water before switching colours to prevent them from mixing.